-SuMi TRUST Group aims to create a working environment Employees of many nationalities play active roles in where all employees, regardless of their disability, can work our Group, and the number in management positions is with sense of fulfilment as members of the workplace.
-At increasing every year.
-SuMi TRUST Bank conducts training SuMi TRUST Bank, employees with disabilities work at 104 aimed at giving a better understanding of our Group and departments (as of end of March 2023) where they have its operations and strengthen its human network.
-The Bank contact with clients or perform administrative tasks in headalso promotes personnel exchanges through long-term office.
-In fiscal 2022, the Bank established an organization overseas business trips and posting. within the Human Resources Department to promote the Status of foreign national employees (as of March 31, 2023) active participation of people with disabilities.
+SuMi TRUST Group aims to create a working environment where all employees, regardless of their disability, can work with sense of fulfilment as members of the workplace.
+At SuMi TRUST Bank, employees with disabilities work at 104 departments (as of end of March 2023) where they have contact with clients or perform administrative tasks in headoffice.
+In fiscal 2022, the Bank established an organization within the Human Resources Department to promote the active participation of people with disabilities.
 In addition to employees with physical disabilities, the Bank also supports employees with intellectual and mental (developmental) disabilities.
 As of June 1, 2023, the employment rate of people with disabilities was 2.3%.